raywonkari/aws-daily-costs-in-slack/README.md

 * See `deploy/` directory for info on the deployment.

 ## TODO
 1. Dollar is used as default currency.
-See `line 99`.
+See `line 103` in `./src/lambda.js`.
 Make it dynamic, so we don't need to hard code the currency.
 2. We are computing `UNBLENDED` costs, and it is hard coded.
 If possible make it dynamic, so we could set the cost type in the appconfig, so that the filter and further processing is done automatically.
 3. Currently one list of accounts and one slack message is sent using one webhook URL.
 Make it more robust, so we could set different account groupings in appconfig, and different slack webhooks.